-Digital revenues stood at £30.9m (2022: £26.4m) an increase of 17.0%, which was ahead of management expectations and now ahead of the peak during the pandemic.
-Operating profit from Digital was £8.6m (2022: £7.0m) in the year.
+Digital revenues were £35.2m (2023: £30.9m) an increase of 13.9%, which was ahead of management expectations, due to the introduction of free next day delivery for all Shoezone.com orders, a subsequent increase in conversion rates and an increase in Amazon sales.
+Contribution from Digital was £9.0m (2023: £8.6m) in the year.

-Product margins (as defined on page 6) were ahead of last year at 62.3% (2022: 61.2%).
-This increase is due to the reduction in container prices, a more favourable Sterling to Dollar exchange rate, less supply chain volatility, continued improvement in stock management, partly offset by a higher mix of lower margin branded product.
+Product margins were ahead of last year at 62.8% (2023: 62.1%).
+This increase is due to a reduction in container prices for part of the year, as prices at the beginning of 2023 were high, but we started to see price increases in the second half of 2024, a more favourable Sterling to Dollar exchange rate, partly offset by a higher mix of lower margin branded product.